krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 ## Pre-requisites

 - You have a the [Krateo Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) installed and properly configured in your cluster (including `ConnectorConfig`resource for authentication).
-- You have the [Krateo Azure DevOps Provider KOG](https://github.com/krateoplatformops/azuredevops-provider-kog-chart) installed and properly configured in your cluster (including configuration resources for authentication).
+- You have the [Krateo Azure DevOps Provider KOG](https://github.com/krateoplatformops/azuredevops-provider-kog-chart) installed and properly configured in your cluster (including configuration resources for authentication, see [Authentication](../README.md#authentication) and [Configuration](../README.md#configuration)).

 ## `GitRepository` migration example